-In most cases if we are an approved provider for your Medicare or Medicaid drug plan, we accept the payer's fee schedule or allowable rate as the amount we are due.
-You will be responsible for a percentage co-payment of that approved "allowable" rate.
+In most cases if we are an approved provider for your insurance plan, we accept the payer's fee schedule or allowable rate as the amount we are due.
+You will be responsible for a percentage co-payment of that approved "allowable" rate as specified within your insurance plan benefits.

-It is against Medicare and Medicaid rules to routinely "waive" or "write off" the copayment that the patient owes us.
+It is against Medicare, Medicaid, and most commercial payer rules to routinely "waive" or "write off" the co-payment that the patient owes us.
 Our standard procedure is to bill the patient for any co-payment or yearly deductible that is owed.

 If you are unable to pay your portion of the bill, you must tell us when you receive the bill so that we can try to arrange a suitable payment plan.
-"Waiving" your bill will only be considered if a hardship situation exists, and must be documented carefully to comply with Medicare rules.
+"Waiving" your bill, if allowed, will only be considered if a hardship situation exists, and must be documented carefully to comply with payer rules.
+Our pharmacy will communicate with you all payment options available up to and including automatic drafts to credit cards, online payments, flexible payment plans, and waiver of interest or fees levied on late payments.
+You will receive an account statement based on the financial agreement(s) made with our pharmacy and as presented on the Admission Agreement.